SPPramod/Courier-Management-System/README.md

 ## Project Description

-The Courier Management System is designed to streamline courier operations, allowing users to log in, track packages, and manage courier details.
-The system ensures a smooth experience for both courier companies and their customers, offering real-time tracking and efficient management of courier services.
+The **Courier Management System** is designed to streamline courier operations, allowing users to log in, track packages, manage courier and shipment details, and oversee the overall delivery process.
+The system provides a smooth experience for both courier companies and customers, with real-time tracking and shipment management capabilities.

 ## Features

 - **User Login**: Secure login system to access the courier management functionalities.
 - **Package Tracking**: Track the status and location of courier packages.
 - **Courier Management**: Manage courier details, including sender and receiver information.
+- **Shipment Management**: Handle shipment details such as origin, destination, and shipment status.
-- **User-Friendly Interface**: Built with Streamlit, providing a simple and intuitive user interface.
+- **User-Friendly Interface**: Simple and intuitive interface built using Streamlit.

 ---